amin-amani/TM1640LEDDisplay/README.md

 # TM1640LEDDisplay
 show numbers with esp32 on  led array using tm1640 and tm1640B

+Both TM1640 and 1460B worked with same code!

  ### here is a schematic:
 ![This is an image](https://github.com/amin-amani/TM1640LEDDisplay/blob/main/doc/schematic.PNG)